cowbell/cordova-plugin-geofence/README.md

 - window.geofence.addOrUpdate(geofences, onSuccess, onError)
 - window.geofence.remove(onSuccess, onError)
 - window.geofence.removeAll(onSuccess, onError)
+- window.geofence.getWatched(onSuccess, onError)

-All methods returing promises, but you can also use standard callback functions.
+All methods returning promises, but you can also use standard callback functions.

+For listening of geofence transistion you can override recieveTransition method
+- window.geofence.recieveTransition(geofences)

 ## Plugin initialization